-Your presentation method—that is, the way in which you deliver a presentation—is just as important as organizing your material ahead of your presentation.
-How you deliver your message is actually a vital component of the message itself.
+Your presentation method—that is, how you deliver a presentation—is just as important as organizing your material ahead of your presentation.
+How you deliver your message is a vital component of the message itself.
 Your goal is to engage your audience and compel them to listen and act on what you’re saying.
-For that reason, you really do need to invest some time into selecting the best presentation method.
+For that reason, you do need to invest some time into selecting the best presentation method.

 Presentation Methods Matter

 We talk a lot about connecting with your listeners.
 That’s because there’s little value in giving a presentation if no one pays attention to what you’re saying.
 When you connect with your audience, you command their attention.
 They can’t help but listen to you, because you’ve sparked something within them that makes them want to hear what you have to say.
-And sometimes, what grabs their attention is not the words you’re speaking, but the way you deliver them.
+And sometimes, what grabs their attention is not the words you’re speaking but how you deliver them.

 Assuming you’ve already plotted and organized your presentation, now is the time to consider how to deliver it.
 You may have aspirations of pumping the air full of rocking tunes before wowing your audience with show-stopping visuals, but wait a minute: Does the venue have the equipment for all that?